nathanielnorth/apexapp/_pages/about.md

 To stay organised in my day job I book clients in my iPhone calendar.
 I realised I was constantly looking up a Contact to remind them of the upcoming appointment, or call them if I was running late, or getting directions to their location.
 I'd always wanted a calendar app which would match Contacts with a calendar appointment and recognise phone numbers and email addresses.

 With an interest in programming but little experience writing iOS code, I started building Apex in May 2020.
-Since then Apex has slowly developed from a very rough proof of concept demo app on just my iPhone to a simple calendar app with some unique features:
+Since then Apex has slowly developed from a very rough proof of concept demo app on my iPhone to a simple calendar app with some unique features on the App Store:

 - A fully functional, short term calendar app with create, edit and delete appointment capabilities
 - Matches Contacts to names in calendar appointments